Written by Andrew Proulx, MD

 - Retin-A Micro

-However, it is always recommended that you take every opportunity to protect your skin from the sun; wear sunscreen, avoid the outdoors during peak UV hours, seek shade when available, and wear hats/sunglasses when under direct sunlight.
+To protect your skin, it recommended that you wear sunscreen, avoid the outdoors during peak UV hours, seek shade when available, and wear hats/sunglasses when under direct sunlight.

 There are numerous benefits of Retin-A, such as:

 - Speeds up healing

 - Fades discoloration and evens out skin tone

 - Replaces older skin with newer skin

 - Prevents breakouts

 - Reduces appearance of fine lines and wrinkles

 Retin-A has been studied extensively throughout the past 40 years in the dermatology world, primarily for acne and sun damage.

 More recently, it has been shown to be effective in treating other conditions as well such as skin and pigmentation disorders, lesions of the mouth and the eye surfaces, excessive scarring, and infections.